gatsbyjs/gatsby/docs/docs/recipes.md

 ### Using Emotion

-[Emotion](https://emotion.sh) is a powerful CSS-in-JS library that suports both inline CSS styles and styled components.
+[Emotion](https://emotion.sh) is a powerful CSS-in-JS library that supports both inline CSS styles and styled components.

 #### Prerequisites